Near Fakenham plaque: Physical description and inscriptions

 Detail of the runic inscription of the plaque.

 The plaque is made of lead, weighing approximately 8 g and measuring approximately 3 cm along its longest side.
 One face has a single nail hole and bears a carving that has been noted to resemble a human-like mask with a pair of pointed eyes.

 Along the sides are carving Anglo-Saxon runes that spell out the Old English phrase 'deadisdwerg', meaning 'dead is dwarf'.
-The last three runes are carved on a separate side to the others and the first ᛞ or Dæg rune is partially obscured, however, both this reading of the runes and their translation are widely accepted.
+The last three runes are carved on a separate side to the others and the first ᛞ or Dæg rune is partially obscured; nevertheless, both this reading of the runes and their translation are widely accepted.
 The 'ea' diphthong is represented by a single ᛠ or Ear rune, a late Anglo-Saxon rune, with the oldest datable example coming from the middle of the 8th-century CE.

 Interpretation and discussion

 It is generally accepted that the plaque was used as part of a healing process, in which by the writing and displaying of the text, the dwarf either causing, or equated to, the illness died, and could thus no longer harm the afflicted person.
-The item has been argued to form part of a wider North Sea Germanic tradition that links dwarfs to the onset of sickness, also attested in the 8th century CE Ribe skull fragment and the Ƿið dƿeorh charms found in the Lacnunga.
+The item has been argued to form part of a wider North Sea Germanic tradition that links dwarfs to the onset of sickness, also attested in the 8th century CE Ribe skull fragment and the Wið dweorh charms found in the Lacnunga.
 In this cultural context, it has been argued that attempting to discriminate between the dwarf and the disease it is causing is not necessarily helpful, given that the banishing or killing of the harmful dwarf is believed to equate to the elimination of the sickness.